fluttercommunity/import_sorter/README.md

 ## 💻 Command Line

 - Add the `-e` flag to the run command and have emojis added to your imports 😄.
-- If your using a config in the `pubspec.yaml` you can have the program ignore it by adding `--ignore-config`.
+- If you're using a config in the `pubspec.yaml` you can have the program ignore it by adding `--ignore-config`.
 - Want to make sure your files are sorted?
 Add `--exit-if-changed` to make sure the files are sorted.
 Good for things like CI.
 - Have no comments before your imports by adding the `--no-comments` flag.
 - Add the `-h` flag if you need any help from the command line!